Safeguarding at Warmsworth Primary School

 For more information for parents, please click on the link below:

-We teach our children to keep safe when crossing roasds and walking alongside the road.
-This is reinforced when out of school on school visits etc.
+We teach our children to keep safe when crossing roads and walking alongside the road.
+This is further reinforced when out of school on school visits etc.

 For further support and advice, please follow the links below:

 Due to the loction of our school site, we have liaised with Doncaster Council but have been able to secure a safe route to school for cyclists, due the main roads and the A1 motorway that we are surrounded by.